-The Kaipātiki Local Board endorsed the Developed Design of the school's edge portion of Te Ara Awataha project in November 2018.
+The Kaipātiki Local Board endorsed the Developed Design of the school's edge portion of the Awataha Greenway Project in November 2018.
 This has enabled the project team to commence the detailed design with confidence of their support.
 Following further discussions with the Ministry of Education, on its direction, the design will be adjusted through the detailed design phase to accommodate the retention of the Onepoto Awhina building.